Create and manage Smart Display campaigns

 - Enter your daily budget and CPA bid.

 Step 4.
 Enter your assets

-Enter several assets per category—that is, at least 3 headlines, descriptions, logos, and images.
+Enter several assets per category—that is, at least 3 headlines, 3 descriptions, 3 logos, and 3 images.
 Enter one landing page.
-Important: your assets must be fully interchangeable within each given Smart display ad.
+Important: your assets must be fully interchangeable within each given Smart Display ad.
 Any headline, for example, could be paired with any description.
 Here are the guidelines for each type of asset:

 - Headlines: Your headlines are the first line of your ad.
 Headlines can be up to 25 characters.
-Write headlines that make sense combined with any of your descriptions, any of your images, and your landing page.
+Write headlines that make sense combined with any of your descriptions, images, and landing page.

-- Description: Your descriptions add to your headline and invites people to take action.
+- Description: Your descriptions add to your headline and invite people to take action.
 They can be up to 70 characters.
-Write descriptions that make sense combined with any of your headlines, any of your images, and your landing page.
+Write descriptions that make sense combined with any of your headlines, images, and landing page.